top of page

 THE NETHERLANDS

-As a part of PhD mobility, I visited the Professor Roeland Merks group and trained with the cellular Potts model.
-This experience allows me to develop a framework to couple Multiphysics models involving chemical gradients (growth factors), matrix degradation, and fluid flow with cellular potts model.
-Also I initiated a new collaboration between Leiden University and Twente University.
+As a part of PhD mobility, I visited Professor Roeland Merk's group and trained with the cellular Potts model.
+This experience has enabled me to develop a framework for integrating Multiphysics models that involve chemical gradients (growth factors), matrix degradation, and fluid flow with the cellular Potts model.
+Also, I took the initiative to establish a new collaboration between Leiden University and Twente University.

 2017-2017